blynkkk/blynkkk.github.io/new/en/event_online_offline.md

 ### Events: Online, Offline

-Online/Offline events are system event that are handled by the server.
+Online and Offline events are system events handled by the server.
-You can't have much control over it.
-Those events are always displayed in the device timeline and in device status field (green dot near the device name in case device is online, grey dot for offline device).

-When device goes offline and you are logged to the web or mobile - you'll get a notification that device is offline.
+These events tell the current status of the device on the list of devices, device page itself, and also shows the history of states change in the timeline section.

+You can set up your devices to ignore offline state period in Product -> General - > Offline Ignore Period

+User should be logged in to account to get these notifications.